Zo'r TV Football Route

 | Highlights Available | Yet to be confirmed |

 A fully documented standalone digital World Cup 2026 route for Zo'r TV was not clearly confirmed in the reviewed public material.
-The broadcaster's official site and channel promotion make the TV route much clearer than any dedicated streaming package.
+The broadcaster's official site makes the TV route much clearer than any separate streaming product by actively promoting live qualifier coverage on the main channel.

 That means the safe advice is simple: treat the television signal as the main route for now and keep checking official programming updates in case a stronger digital option is confirmed later.

-Current broadcaster tables name Zo'r TV in Uzbekistan, and the broadcaster's official site already promotes live World Cup 2026 qualifier coverage on the channel.
+Current broadcaster tables name Zo'r TV in Uzbekistan, and the broadcaster's official homepage already promotes live World Cup 2026 qualifier coverage on the channel.

 | Stage | Dates |